 4.3 Connection for RESET

-The RESET pin on the device is active-low, and setting the pin low externally will result in a Reset of the device.
+The RESET pin on the device is active-low with an internal pull-up resistor, and externally pulling the pin low will result in a device Reset.
+An external pull-up resistor is usually not required.